iIQOverflow/saas-billing-orchestrator/README.md

 - thin and backend-driven
 - Next.js + TypeScript + App Router + plain `fetch`
 - no Redux / React Query / Axios
+- Final QA passed for login, protected dashboard access, dashboard load, usage consume flow, quota refresh, checkout redirect, success/cancel return, and logout behavior.

 ---

 ## Architecture at a glance

-The project uses a thin frontend and a backend-centered architecture.
+The project is intentionally backend-centered: the frontend stays thin, while the backend owns contracts, billing rules, and fulfillment behavior.
 ### Backend

 - Spring Boot backend remains the source of truth for contracts and business behavior